amanvashishtgould/CapstoneProject/README.md

 #### Executive summary
-This capstone project develops and cross-validates machine learning and AI models to predict whether or not a patient at a hospital ICU survives, and further aims to characterize the predictors of ICU mortality.
-This is done by utilizing a critical care database of ICU-admitted patients, and understanding the data, types of variables, missing values, histogram of predictors, independence of predictor variables, and balancing of target class of survival/non-survival.
+This capstone project develops and cross-validates machine learning(ML) and AI models to predict whether or not a patient at a hospital ICU survives, and further aims to characterize the predictors of ICU mortality.
+This is done by utilizing a critical care database of ICU-admitted patients, and understanding the data, types of variables, missing values, histogram distributions of predictors, independence of predictor variables, and balancing the target survival/non-survival classes.
+Several models are fit and cross validated using selected evaluation metrics.
 Models with best performance are further optimized using hyperparameter tuning, which further slightly increased the accuracy of the chosen evaluation metrics.
 Lastly, the top predictors of ICU mortality are identified, and recommendations for future deployment and model improvement summarized.

 #### Rationale